chapunchi/take-home-assignment-iac/README.md

 The setup was separated into two Github workflows to improve manageability and maintenance.

-Next section high level architecture will be discussed.
+The next section will discuss the high-level architecture.

 ## High-level architecture
 ![Architecture Diagram](resources/architecture-diagram.png)